writechoiceorg/aspect-docs/docs/aspect-workflows/How To/how-to-workflow-gcp.md

 audience: "Developer, DevOps Engineer, or Cloud Architect with basic knowledge of cloud services."
 ---

-# Configure your first GCP project with Terraform
+# Deploy Aspect Workflows on GCP

 This guide shows you how to configure a Terraform project to manage resources in Google Cloud (GCP).
 You'll learn how to find the correct project information, initialize Terraform with a remote backend, and fix common errors.